KhenAharon/Full-Stack-Web-Development-NodeJS/README.md

 ```

 ## Build from scratch
-I supplied the mode modules, so it's not necessary to run the commands (just open index.html).
+I supplied the node modules, so it's not necessary to run the commands (just open index.html).
 I provided the commands if you want to build from scratch:
 ```
 npm install express